-Competition Deadline: March 21, 2021
+Competition Deadline: March 13, 2023

-Summer Research Awards: The School of Liberal Arts (SLA) Dean's Office will provide awards up to $5,000 to support degree related summer research for dissertations and thesis exhibitions/performances for graduate students completing terminal degrees (Ph.D. and M.F.A).
-Students may use funds for research expenses, supplies and equipment, and travel related to research, data collection/analysis, or performances/exhibitions necessary for your research, or to participate in professional development workshops.
-The award cannot be used for labor expenses (e.g., site excavations or set construction crews; paying a third-party to transcribe interviews) or to pay tuition or any expenses related to professional conferences (e.g., registration, travel, etc.; there are other funding mechanisms to support these types of activities.
+Summer Research Awards: The School of Liberal Arts (SLA) Dean's Office will provide Graduate Student Summer Research and Write-Up awards of up to $5,000 to support degree-related summer research for dissertations and thesis exhibitions/performances for graduate students completing terminal degrees (Ph.D. and M.F.A).
+Students may use funds for research expenses, supplies and equipment, and travel related to research, data collection/analysis, or performances/exhibitions necessary for their research, or to participate in professional development workshops.
+The award cannot be used for labor expenses (e.g., site excavations or set construction crews; paying a third party to transcribe interviews) or to pay tuition or any expenses related to professional conferences (e.g., registration, travel, etc.); there are other funding mechanisms to support these types of activities.
 Only in exceptional situations, will the purchase of computer equipment be considered.
-All equipment and software programs purchased using SLA funds are considered the property of the school and must be turned over to the department upon completion of the project and prior to graduation.
+All equipment and software programs purchased with or tangible work product created using SLA funds are considered the property of the school and must be turned over to the department upon completion of the project and prior to graduation.

-Summer Write-up Awards: Students who have completed data collection and research may apply for a Summer Write-up Award of up to $3,000 for completion of their dissertation.
+Summer Write-up Awards: Students who have completed data collection and research may apply for a Summer Write-up Award of up to $3,000 for the completion of their dissertation.

-(NOTE: You will not be able to save this application once started so be sure you have all materials listed below before beginning the application.)
+(NOTE: You will not be able to save this application once started so be sure you have all materials listed below before beginning the application).

 Required application materials:

 - Proposal - A maximum two-page (single spaced, 12 pt. font) proposal that details the major research questions, problems, or object of analysis.
 The proposal should address what activities will be undertaken and how the summer award will be used for needed resources.
 Overall, the proposal should explain how the award will enhance the students' research and professional activities and allow them to complete their projects in a timely manner.
-The proposal should be written in a jargon-free manner that can be understood by faculty in wide range of disciplines.
+The proposal should be written in a jargon-free manner that can be understood by faculty in a wide range of disciplines.

 - CV - A curriculum vitae.

 - Letter of Recommendation/Support (no more than one page) from the applicant's major advisor or dissertation chair.
-The letter must be uploaded to the on-line application by the recommender via a link that will be e-mailed to the recommender named on the application.
+The letter must be uploaded to the online application by the recommender via a link that will be e-mailed to the recommender named on the application.
 Note: the recommender will not receive the recommendation request and upload link email until AFTER you submit the application.
 Please keep this in mind when submitting your application and allow enough time for your recommender to upload the letter before the deadline.
-We strongly suggest that as applicants prepare their application materials, they also notify their recommender that they intend to apply for an SLA Graduate Student Summer Research and Write-Up Award and they will soon receive an e-mail with the link to upload a recommendation letter that is due by March 21, 2021.
+We strongly suggest that as applicants prepare their application materials, they also notify their recommender that they intend to apply for an SLA Graduate Student Summer Research and Write-Up Award and they will soon receive an e-mail with the link to upload a recommendation letter that is due by March 13, 2023.

 - IRB approval/exemption notification - if applicable.
 All projects involving human subjects – e.g., ethnographic field observations, interviews, surveys, and so on - must either (1) have approval from the Tulane University Institutional Review Board (IRB) before issuance of an award or, (2) must affirm that the IRB has declared the research exempt from IRB review.
 Remember to allow sufficient time to complete IRB processing before the application deadline.